inscitiv/hubot/README.md

 Conjur's Hubot is designed to help us with development operations by tying together Github, Campfire, Basecamp, Jenkins, etc.

 To make it easy to create and modify Hubot plugins, we have created the Hubot relay.
+The Hubot relay forwards all requests from one Hubot to another.

 # Conjur Hubot Changelog